 We have incurred significant net losses in each reporting period since our inception.
 To date, we have financed our operations principally through equity financings.
-We have derived license and collaboration revenue from the nonrefundable upfront payment we received under the Jazz asset purchase and license agreement and limited deferred revenue from the non-exclusive license and collaboration agreement with GlaxoSmithKline.
+We have derived license and collaboration revenue from the non-exclusive license and license agreement and limited deferred revenue from the non-exclusive license and collaboration agreement with GlaxoSmithKline.
 In November 2023, the FDA approved OGSIVEO (nirogacestat) for the treatment of adult patients with desmoid tumors.
 In December 2023, we began to generate revenue from sales of OGSIVEO in the United States.
 We continue to incur significant research and development and selling, general and administrative expenses related to our ongoing operations, including expenses incurred in connection with the commercialization of OGSIVEO.
 As a result, we are not profitable and have incurred losses in each annual period since our inception.
 Our net losses were \$325.1 million, \$277.4 million and \$173.9 million for the fiscal years ended December 31, 2023, December 31, 2022 and December 31, 2021, respectively.
-As of December 31, 2023 and December 31, 2022, we had an accumulated deficit of \$895.0 million and \$569.9 million, respectively.
-We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, seek regulatory approvals for, and prepare for commercialization of, our product candidates, including our lead product candidates, nirogacestat and mirdametinib, and any future product candidates.
+As of December 31, 2023, and December 31, 2022, we had an accumulated deficit of \$895.0 million and \$569.9 million, respectively.
+We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue do and vertex and development of, seek regulatory approvals for, and prepare for commercialization of, our product candidates, including our lead product candidates, including.